 flexibility in design

 Being able to meet our customer's needs at any opportunity is very important to us.
-We are able to craft custom safe rooms* that will fit into the desired location and provide individuals with a top-end product and experience that they will be hard-pressed to find anywhere else.
+We are able to craft custom storm shelters that will fit into the desired location and provide individuals with a top-end product and experience that they will be hard-pressed to find anywhere else.

 meeting your needs

-As a manufacturer, Survival Zone Safe Rooms is able to provide not only the standard sizes in our safe rooms, but also make available to our customers custom sizes* for their safe room, in order to meet their specific needs at no additional cost.
+As a manufacturer, Survival Zone Safe Rooms is able to provide not only the standard sizes in our storm shelters, but also make available to our customers custom sizes* for their safe room, in order to meet their specific needs at no additional cost.
 We can even custom build a safe room to fit underneath the staircase of a new home being constructed, where permitting allows.

 defend your family

 Have peace of mind when the sirens go off